John Kewish: Post-trial

 Although convicted, Kewish hoped to receive leniency from the British Government.
 The Lieutenant-Governor received several sworn statements intended to encourage leniency, including from the jurors of the first trial, his examining physician, and others.
 Kewish's post-trial statements were inconsistent.
 At one point Kewish's gaoler stated that Kewish admitted he had accidentally shot his father and hid the weapon in the thatch of an outhouse (where a bird gun was later found).
 At other times Kewish repeated his claims of innocence and requested a free pardon.
 The pitchfork had not been clearly identified; however, the Home Secretary advised the Queen that he could not recommend mercy.
 He felt the crime was premeditated, and committed from greed, and added that neither the deemster nor the jury had recommended mercy at the trial.

 Manx law at the time required the British Crown to order the execution by positive act.
 Queen Victoria was displeased with this, and she indicated this in a letter to the Home Secretary.
 He apologised and promised to bring Manx law into compliance with that of England, which did not require such an order.
 Although expressing personal doubts about the case, she took his advice and indicated that the execution was to proceed.

 Execution

 Locally, there was reluctance to become involved in the execution.
 Craftsmen initially refused to build the gallows, and an executioner, William Calcraft, had to be brought over from England to carry out the sentence.
 Kewish was hanged in Castle Rushen at Castletown on 1 August 1872 and he is buried there.
 It was the only non-public execution to take place under Manx law.

 Aftermath

-After the execution, Queen Victoria was petitioned to put an end to the death penalty.
-She declined, and it was not until 1993 that Tynwald abolished capital punishment in the Isle of Man.
+It was not until 1993 that Tynwald abolished capital punishment in the Isle of Man.
 Five people were sentenced to death (for murder) on the island between 1973 and 1992, but all death sentences after Kewish's were commuted to life imprisonment by the Home Secretary of the United Kingdom using the Crown's Prerogative of Mercy.